 3.2.
 Cloud fraction parameterization

 Cloud fraction is used in the radiative calculation and have very important role in radiative transfer.
+Cloud fraction is calculated in the radiation driver, which collects all the cloud water generated from individual schemes including microphysics, convection and PBL schemes, then passes the calculated cloud fraction to radiation scheme.
 WRF has limited options to calculate cloud fraction and the Xu-Randall parameterization is a popular one and used in our study (Xu and Randall 1996):

 Cs=RHp1-exp-α0ql 1-RHq*γ, if RH < 1 (3.6)